 5.5 The history of Europe has experienced several changes in the spatial organization of economic activity and society, driven by "revolutions" in technology, transport and communications, and changes in the dominant type of economic activity.
-Thus, the predominant agricultural economy, dependent on the existence of rivers, sea and ground gave way, gradually and in several different territories, to an economy dependent on heavy manufacturing industry, which used the waterways and railways as building blocks for the internal transport, and the steamboats international traffic.
-This change was associated with the development of major widespread material advancement.
+Thus, the predominant agricultural economy, dependent on the existence of rivers, sea and ground gave way, gradually and in several different territories, to an economy dependent on heavy manufacturing industry, which used the waterways and railways as building blocks for the internal transport, and the steamboats for international traffic.
+This change was associated with the development of major industrial http://en.wikipedia.org/wiki/Fordism